rjbultitude/freqi/README.md

 ## Plans

-In a later version it will be possible to generate musical scales that use just intonation rather than equal temperament
+In a later version it will be possible to generate musical scales that use just intonation rather than only equal temperament.

-Also, it will be possible to pass in note letters, such as `C#`
+Also, it will be possible to pass in note letters, such as `C#`.

+Likes, shares, comments, suggestions and collaborators welcome.